K-NIMESH/Harvard-University-cs50-Python/README.md

 #### 5. Nutrition Facts

 The file called twttr.py, implements a program that prompts users to input a fruit (case-insensitively) and then outputs the number of calories in one portion of that fruit, per the FDA’s poster for fruits.
 Capitalization aside, assume that users will input fruits exactly as written in the poster (e.g., strawberries, not strawberry).
 Ignore any input that isn’t a fruit.

+___

+### Problem Set 3: Exceptions

+___

+#### 1. Fuel Gauge

+The file called twttr.py, implements a program that prompts the user for a fraction, formatted as X/Y, wherein each of X and Y is an integer, and then outputs, as a percentage rounded to the nearest integer, how much fuel is in the tank.
+If, though, 1% or less remains, output E instead to indicate that the tank is essentially empty.
+And if 99% or more remains, output F instead to indicate that the tank is essentially full.

+If, though, X or Y is not an integer, X is greater than Y, or Y is 0, instead prompt the user again.
+(It is not necessary for Y to be 4.)
+Be sure to catch any exceptions like ValueError or ZeroDivisionError.